kafji/wmd/docs/manual.md

 `{keywords}` in the `url_template` value will be replaced by the actual keywords, so `rs arc` will become `https://doc.rust-lang.org/std/index.html?search=arc`.

-In the case where Tpyo fails to find target with matching prefix, the search request will be redirected to the default target, which is the first target found in the configuration file, and all of the query will be treated as keywords.
+In the case where wmd fails to find target with matching prefix, the search request will be redirected to the default target, which is the first target found in the configuration file, and all of the query will be treated as keywords.